Lunar Reconnaissance Orbiter: Results

 On August 21, 2009, the spacecraft, along with the Chandrayaan-1 orbiter, attempted to perform a bistatic radar experiment to detect the presence of water ice on the lunar surface, but the test was unsuccessful.

 On December 17, 2010, a topographic map of the Moon based on data gathered by the LOLA instrument was released to the public.
 This is the most accurate topographic map of the Moon to date.
 It will continue to be updated as more data is acquired.

 On March 15, 2011, the final set of data from the exploration phase of the mission was released to the NASA Planetary Data System.
 The spacecraft's seven instruments delivered more than 192 terabytes of data.
 LRO has already collected as much data as all other planetary missions combined.
-This volume of data is possible because the Moon is so close and because LRO has its own dedicated ground station and doesn't have to share time on the Deep Space Network.
+This volume of data is possible because the Moon is so close, LRO has its own dedicated ground station, and it doesn't have to share time on the Deep Space Network.
 Among the latest products is a global map with a resolution of 100 m from the Lunar Reconnaissance Orbiter Camera (LROC).

 In March 2015, the LROC team reported having imaged the location of an impact whose flash was observed from Earth on March 17, 2013.
 The team found the crater by going back to images taken in the first year or two and comparing them to images taken after the impact, called temporal pairs.
 The images revealed splotches, small areas whose reflectance is markedly different from that of the surrounding terrain, presumably from disruption of the surface by recent impacts.

 By September 2015, LROC had imaged nearly three-fourths of the lunar surface at high resolution, revealing more than 3,000 lobate scarps.
 Their global distribution and orientation suggests that the faults are created as the Moon shrinks, with influence by gravitational tidal forces from Earth.

 In March 2016, the LROC team reported the use of 14,092 NAC temporal pairs to discover over 47,000 new splotches on the Moon.

+In July 2024, the analysis of the radar data obtained by LRO confirmed the presence of an underground cave on the Moon accessible from the surface.
+The cave is said to be about 45 metres wide and at least 80 metres long, and present in the Mare Tranquillitatis (Sea of Tranquility), the ancient lava plain where the Apollo 11 astronauts Neil Armstrong and Buzz Aldrin first set foot on the Moon.

 The mission maintains a full list of publications with science results on its website.